SciTools/iris/docs/src/developers_guide/contributing_ci_tests.rst

 Continuous Integration (CI) Testing
 ===================================

-The `Iris`_ GitHub repository is configured to run checks on the code automatically when a pull request is created, updated or merged against Iris **master**.
+The `Iris`_ GitHub repository is configured to run checks against all its branches automatically whenever a pull request is created, updated or merged.
 The checks performed are:

 * :ref:`testing_cla`
 * :ref:`testing_cirrus`